-- Change the hardware password for the IBM embedded Security Chip - · Enable or disable the IBM embedded Security Chip - · Clear the IBM embedded Security Chip
+- Change the administrator password for the IBM embedded Security Chip - Enable or disable the IBM embedded Security Chip - Clear the IBM embedded Security Chip

-- Do not clear or disable the IBM embedded Security Chip when UVM logon protection is enabled.
-If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software. - To disable UVM protection, open the Administrator Utility, click Configure Application Support and Policies, and clear the Replace the standard Windows logon with UVM's secure logon check box.
-You must restart the computer before UVM protection is disabled. - Do not clear or disable the IBM embedded Security Chip if UVM protection is enabled.
-If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software. - When the IBM embedded Security Chip is cleared, all encryption keys and certificates stored on the chip are lost.
+• Do not clear or disable the IBM embedded Security Chip when UVM logon protection is enabled.
+If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software.

+To disable UVM protection, open the Administrator Utility, click Configure Application Support and Policies, and clear the Replace the standard Windows logon with UVM's secure logon check box.
+You must restart the computer before UVM protection is disabled.

+- Do not clear or disable the IBM embedded Security Chip if UVM protection is enabled.
+If you do, you will be completely locked out of the system. - When the IBM embedded Security Chip is cleared, all encryption keys and certificates stored on the chip are lost.

 Because your security settings are accessible through the Configuration/Setup Utility of the computer, set an administrator password to deter unauthorized users from changing these settings.
 To set an administrator password:

-- 1. Shut down and restart the computer. - 2.
-When the Configuration/Setup Utility prompt appears on the screen, press F1.
+- 1. Shut down and restart the computer. - When the Configuration/Setup Utility prompt appears on the screen, press F1.
 The main menu of the Configuration/Setup Utility opens. - 3.
 Select System Security. - 4.
 Select Administrator Password. - 5.
 Type your password and press the down arrow on your keyboard. - 6.
-Type your password again and press the down arrow. - Select Change Administrator password and press Enter; then press Enter again. - 8.
+Type your password again and press the down arrow. - 7.
+Select Change Administrator password and press Enter; then press Enter again. - 8.
 Press Esc to exit and save the settings.